JF631/dnlp_the_AttentionHeads/README.md

 - Implement `embed` in `bert.py`
 - Implement Paraphrase detection in `multitask_classifier.py` (implement `predict_paraphrase`, implement data loading of the qqp dataset, implement training loop for the qqp task, implement paraphrase classifier)
 - Implement `forward` methode in `multitask_classifier.py` together with Franziska Ahme.
-- Fix wrong sperator in `dataset.py` together with Franziska Ahme.
+- Fix wrong seperator in `dataset.py` together with Franziska Ahme.
 - Implement dropout layer in `multitask_classifier.py` with Franziska Ahme.
-- Worked on the Optimizer.py together with Jakob Faust, Franziska Ahme and Lennart Hahner.
+- Worked on the `optimizer.py` together with Jakob Faust, Franziska Ahme and Lennart Hahner.
 - Worked together with Franziska Ahme and Jakob Faust to merge and refactor code.

 ### Franziska Ahme
 - Implement `add_norm` in `bert.py`
-- Implenent Sentiment Analysis in `multitasl_classifier.py` (implement `predict sentiment`, implement sentiment classifier)
+- Implement Sentiment Analysis in `multitask_classifier.py` (implement `predict_sentiment`, implement sentiment classifier)
-- Implement `forward` methode in `multitask_classifier.py` together with Lukas Nölke.
+- Implement `forward` method in `multitask_classifier.py` together with Lukas Nölke.
-- Fix wrong sperator in `dataset.py` together with Lukas Nölke.
+- Fix wrong seperator in `dataset.py` together with Lukas Nölke.
 - Implement dropout layer in `multitask_classifier.py` with Lukas Nölke.
-- Worked on the Optimizer.py together with Jakob Faust, Lukas Nölke and Lennart Hahner.
+- Worked on the `optimizer.py` together with Jakob Faust, Lukas Nölke and Lennart Hahner.
 - Worked together with Jakob Faust and Lukas Nölke to merge and refactor code.

 ### Lennart Hahner